tompointcom/SportSee-Front/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to see the application in action.
+5. Open your browser and visit `http://localhost:3001` to see the application in action.
+   Do not use port 3000 because it is used by the API.

 ## Build